andrewwise/unfamiliarplaces.net/_drafts/japan.md

 * Arashiyama Monkey Park Iwatayama - A mountainside wildlife park with a circular walk featuring wild macaques and great views back over the city.
 The opposite side of the Katsura river to the Arashiyama Bamboo Grove, these can be visited on the same day quite easily.
 * Gion District - known for its traditional wooden machiya houses and geisha culture.
 * Higashi Hongan-ji Temple - A temple right next to the main Kyoto train station.
 Although it's not one of the main tourist destinations in Kyoto, it's worth the walk from the train station as it's a lot less crowded than other places.
+* Toji Temple - A temple with a five-story pagoda, the tallest wooden tower in Japan.
+It's about a 15 minute walk from Kyoto station and worth visiting if you're in the area.
+When we visited they were holding a special event at night where the template and the surrounding cherry blossom trees were all lit up.

 # Osaka